 We invite you to join us for an introduction to the model and information about getting involved!

-Introductory webinars will be held in April, May, and June 2024.
-To register, click on one of the links below or scan the corresponding QR code.
-Contact Diane Mariani, diane_mariani@rush.edu, with any questions.
+To register, please click on the link below or scan the corresponding QR code.
+Please contact Diane Mariani [email protected] with any questions.
+We hope to see you there!

 Caring for Caregivers (C4C) Model Overview